Malvid/website/README.md

 ## Docker

 The included Dockerfile lets you build an image which compiles your site.
 In this case only Docker needs to be installed on the system.
-No other dependencies are required.
+No other reliances are required.

 ### Build